 Contact forms are great for letting you connect with your visitors.
 They can leave all of their contact information in it, and you reply at your discretion.

-Perhaps you’re running a freelance consulting business or you do speaking gigs.
+Perhaps you’re running a freelance consulting business, or you do speaking gigs.
 Having one makes sense when the lifeblood of your income depends on getting hold of other people.

 Google the search term “contact form plugins,” and you’ll get a list of places to start.

-You can leave your business’s physical address and phone number in your footer too.
 Imagine your reader scrolls down your homepage, loves your product, and now needs to find out where to buy from you.

 An address and phone number help facilitate more leads and sales.